opsmill/infrahub/docs/development/backend.md

 cp development/docker-compose.dev-override.yml.tmp development/docker-compose.dev-override.yml
 ```

 Now we need to make sure we have a compatible version of Python that Infrahub can run on top of, Poetry to create virtual environment and Invoke to run commands.
-Invoke can be installed in many ways, but we recommend to use the `pipx` way to get it available user wide while withotu messing with the system Python.
-Assuming we have these utilies ready, we can run the following commands to build a proper Python environment:
+Invoke can be installed in many ways, but we recommend to use the `pipx` way to get it available user wide while without messing with the system Python.
+Assuming we have these utilities ready, we can run the following commands to build a proper Python environment:

 ```bash
 cd infrahub # or the directory of your choice